 At the core of the risk analysis is a fusion and comparison between two commonly employed modeling efforts used in

-CBI is serving as the lead organization in producing a statewide wildlife connectivity ensemble model and associated mapped data in support of a connectivity action plan for the state, which is under development.
+CBI is a partner in producing a statewide wildlife connectivity ensemble model and associated mapped data in support of a connectivity action plan for the state, which is under development.
 The modeling will identify priority areas across the state in need of some form of mitigation to promote wildlife connectivity and reduce wildlife/vehicle collisions at the same time.
 The co-production process includes the close collaboration with an active Technical Advisory Group.
-All final map products will be made available in Data Basin.
 The project is being funded by the Washington Department of Fish and Wildlife.

 The Giant Sequoia Lands Coalition (GSLC) is a collaboration of public and non-governmental organizations committed to the conservation of giant sequoia grove ecosystems.
 CBI is supporting the GSLC’s Sequoia Grove Protection and Resiliency Project with tools and assistance that will enable GSLC partners and stakeholders to work collaboratively to protect the species from the impacts of drought, beetles, and wildfire made more intense by climate change.